lbcb-sci/raven/README.md

     -f, --frequency <double>
       default: 0.001
       threshold for ignoring most frequent minimizers
-    -p, --polishing-rounds <int>
+    -i, --identity <double>
+      default: 0
+      threshold for overlap between two reads in order to construct an edge between them if set to zero, this functionality is disabled -p, --polishing-rounds <int>
       default: 2
       number of times racon is invoked